 But driving home from work late that night I glanced at the waves breaking on the beach again and did a double take.
 I could have sworn I saw light coming from the water.
 Maybe it was just a reflection of the moon, I thought, or someone playing with a flashlight.
-I kept looking, and every few seconds I saw another glow of greenish light that lasted for just a second or two and then faded away.
+I kept looking, and every few seconds I saw another glow of bluish light that lasted for just a second or two and then faded away.
 I pulled over and walked down to the water to take a closer look.
-Sure enough, every time the waves broke, the leading edge of the wave emitted a faint green glow.
+Sure enough, every time the waves broke, the leading edge of the wave emitted a faint blue (or perhaps green) glow.
 I stood there and stared at the water for the longest time—I thought it was one of the strangest and most beautiful things I’d ever seen.

 The Tide Turns